benjavalero/replacer/replacer-backend/technical-design.md

 - [ ] Check if it is worth to store the replacement type as an enumerate
 - [ ] Add a new column to store the context of the replacement in order to match replacements where only the position has changed
 - [ ] Research if it is possible to deploy independently the frontend and the backend in ToolLabs
-- [ ] Try to add a property to configure CORS
 - [ ] Adapt unit tests to JUnit5
 - [ ] Research how to enable/disable replacement/immutable finders by language
 - [ ] Review in the bot, in case they exist, possible cases of the template `dts` or `date_table_sorting` with English format, as this template also exists in Spanish.
 See <https://en.wikipedia.org/wiki/Template:Date_table_sorting>, <https://es.wikipedia.org/wiki/Plantilla:Dts>, <https://es.wikipedia.org/w/index.php?title=Compile_Heart&diff=prev&oldid=122078489>.